jomojo0202/claude-code-setup/README.md

 > **Quick links:** [Live Walkthrough](./01-walkthrough.html) · [Slide Outline](./02-outline.html) · [Attendee Handout](./03-handout.html) · [Download PDFs](https://github.com/jomojo0202/claude-code-setup/tree/main/pdfs)

 > **Why PowerShell?** It's the modern, Microsoft-supported shell built into Windows 11.
 Together with Windows Terminal it gives you a zero-install starting point.
 CMD is legacy.
 Git Bash is an extra install.
-WSL2 is the power-user path — worth a follow-up session, but overkill for a 30-min beginner workshop.
+WSL2 is the power-user path, but overkill for a 30-min beginner workshop.

 ---